Skip to Content

 Slits made in each roll.

-Step 1: Cover the baking sheet with the rolls with a damp cloth or plastic wrap and let them rise for another 30 minutes.
+Step 9: Cover the baking sheet with a damp cloth and set them aside for 30 minutes.
+Meanwhile, preheat the oven to 400°F (204°C).

 Slits made in each roll.